SDFIdk/AutoBernese/docs/index.md

-This is the documentation website for AutoBernese, a Command-line application that automates and generalises common workflows with the [Bernese GNSS Software](http://www.bernese.unibe.ch/) [*Bernese* or *BSW*].
+This is the documentation website for AutoBernese, a command-line application that automates and generalises common workflows with the [Bernese GNSS Software](http://www.bernese.unibe.ch/) [*Bernese* or *BSW*].